expretio/capnp-maven-plugin/README.md

 Example - Using java.capnp
 ----------------------------------

 The [java.capnp](https://dwrensha.github.io/capnproto-java/index.html) schema, providing `package` and `outerClassname` annotations, is available at the root of working directory.
+The following schema file bar.capnp containing shows how to use it.

 ```java
 @0xdc5e02f6a1a5e090;